 Devoting to a Cause

 We’ve all heard of courageous people who after experiencing a painful loss, transform their suffering into passion, purpose, and community.
 The word passion derives from the Latin passus, meaning to suffer.
-Guided by a desire to help others avoid the suffering they’ve experienced, they devote themselves to a cause larger than themselves.
+Guided by a desire to transform grief, they devote themselves to a cause larger than themselves.

 And there is the extraordinary example of His Holiness the Dalai Lama, who fled his homeland at the outset of the 1959 Tibetan uprising against Chinese occupation.
 His Holiness embodies the losses and suffering of the Tibetan people, while also exuding kindness, love, and joy wherever he goes.

-Granted these are remarkable responses to unspeakable losses, but there are lots of examples of ordinary people who also acted with great joy, kindness, and generosity, at least in part because they too have suffered and want to give something back.
+Granted these are remarkable responses to unspeakable losses, but there are lots of examples of ordinary people who also acted with great joy, kindness, and generosity — who transformed their grief.

 When one of my bereavement groups was ending, a widower named Charles joined a new bereavement group.
 He was beginning to feel happier and more rooted, and believed his experiences could be a beacon of hope to those newly bereaved.

 Some people, to transform grief, join choruses that sing at the bedsides of the dying.3 Others volunteer at local shelters to walk dogs and reduce suffering of animals waiting for adoption, or ride their bikes in the Pan-Mass Challenge4 that raises millions of dollars for the Dana-Farber Cancer Institute (Boston).
 Volunteers with the National Alliance on Mental Illness (NAMI) work to create housing for adults with disabilities.
 A mother who lost her baby at birth raises money for her hospital’s neonatal unit—hoping to save another family from the tragedy she suffered.